Carlisle railway history: Maryport and Carlisle Railway

 Maryport had been a significant port further west on the Cumberland coast, and was also in an important area of coal extraction.
 Following local interest, the Maryport and Carlisle Railway was incorporated on 12 July 1837.
 It was constructed from the Maryport end at first; then a section at the Carlisle end was opened on 10 May 1843.
 For the time being there was a gap at the centre of the route, only closed when the line was completed in early 1845.

 The Carlisle section of the line formed a junction with the Newcastle and Carlisle Railway at Bog Junction, or Bogfield.
 (Contemporary reports are inconsistent in nomenclature.)

 The Maryport and Carlisle passenger station was at Water Lane, close to the present day St Nicholas Street.
 It was described by the Carlisle Journal as "nearly on the site of the ancient hospital of Saint Nicholas".
 The M&CR and the Port Carlisle extension of the N&CR ran alongside one another at this point, and they joined a little to the east; some M&CR trains continued to the N&CR London Road station.
 All M&CR goods traffic was handled at the London Road station.

 The London Road terminus faced eastwards, so that use of it by M&CR trains involved a backshunt.
 The cramped Water Lane station was only a temporary measure, and the M&CR had acquired land at Crown Street for their intended permanent terminus.
-Unfortunately the Parliamentary Bill for that was rejected on a technicality in the 1843 session.
-When it was resubmitted in 1844, it was considered together with the Bill for the Lancaster and Carlisle Railway; both Bills were passed (on 6 June 1844), and serious difficulties later arose.
+Unfortunately the parliamentary bill for that was rejected on a technicality in the 1843 session.
+When it was resubmitted in 1844, it was considered together with the bill for the Lancaster and Carlisle Railway; both bills were passed (on 6 June 1844) as the Maryport and Carlisle Railway Act 1844 (7 & 8 Vict. c. xxxvi) and the Lancaster and Carlisle Railway Act 1844 (7 & 8 Vict. c. xxxvi). and serious difficulties later arose.
 The L&CR and the M&CR schemes both required facilities for a terminus, and for some time it proved impossible to negotiate a mutually acceptable arrangement.